theopn/dotfiles/README.md

     - `trash`, `trash_cd`, `trash_empty`, `trash_print`: trash related functions.
         The trash directory is located in `~/.theoshell/trash`.
 This directory will be used again for LF
     - `theoshell_plug <github-username>/<repo-name>`: installs Zsh plug-in from a GitHub repository (to `~/.theoshell/zsh-plugins`) and/or source it
+        - By default, zsh auto completion is installed
     - `theoshell_upgrade`: Upgrade all Zsh plug-ins in `~/.theoshell/zsh-plugins`

 ## Miscellaneous Configurations

-These are single-file, simple configurations that do not change very often.
+These are single-file, minimal configurations that do not change very often.
 These are meant to be manually deployed as needed.
 Use the commands in `./misc/README.md` to deploy these configurations.